vijaybirru/documentation/discovery/index.rst

 The command to use for importing is ``scalr-ctl farm-roles import-server --farmRoleId $farmRoleId --stdin < instance.json``

-This will import a single server int the specified Farm Role using the parameters provided in the JSON file.
+This will import a single server into the specified Farm Role using the parameters provided in the JSON file.
 The format of the file is as follows.

 .. code-block:: json